witheve/mamarob/food-truck.eve.md

 - Draw the hero image
 - Draw the title text on top of the image
-- Draw the food truck description we can add the additional imagery to the page if provided
+- Draw the food truck description we can add the additional imagery to the page if provided.
 - Draw the Location box
 - Draw “Location today:” text
 - Draw the minimap